 - Locus: locus of the variant in the mtDNA

 - Tx Effect (Translation Effect): the type of amino acid change.
-If variant is located in a non-coding region, this field will state "tRNA", "rRNA", or simply "non-coding" as appropriate.
+If a variant is located in a non-coding region, this field will state "tRNA", "rRNA", or simply "non-coding" as appropriate.

 - GB Freq: The number of sequences containing this variant, and the percentage this represents, in our current set of GenBank sequences.
-For variants in the Control Region, a second number and percentage is listed as found in our set of shorter, Control-Region-only sequences.
+For variants in the Control Region, a second number and percentage are listed as found in our set of shorter, Control-Region-only sequences.

 - Refs: "Refs" are references which have been added individually by the Mitomap team.
-"Unpub" gives links to variants submitted by users, but not found in pubished literature at the time of submittal.
+"Unpub" gives links to variants submitted by users, but not found in published literature at the time of submittal.
 Other references may be found by examining the GB sequence listings found under "GB Freq".
 [Caution: variants with extremely large numbers of GB sequences will take an extremely long time to display the list and analyses of all of the sequences.
 We have to make this more efficient in the future.]

 - Patient Phenotype: Reported patient phenotype(s) from the literature.
 The fact that a patient has been reported with a particular variant does not, by itself, imply causality.

 Your feedback will help us improve Mitomaster.
 Please contact Mitomaster development team at: email@example.com